 Telephone interviews: we accommodate telephone interviews through our office.

 Video conferencing / Skype: if you have access to facilities in your organization.
 Video conferencing costs are not covered by the Co-op Office.
 Please contact us for details.

 Step 4: Rank Applicants / Make a Job Offer

-During Round 1, direct job offers are not made to students.
-Instead, employers participate in Rank and Match:
+During Rank & Match rounds, no direct job offers are made to students.
+Instead, employers and students participate in Rank and Match:

-- Employers who posted jobs interview students and rank their interviewees by the deadline.
+- Employers post jobs, interview, and rank interviewees by the ranking deadline.

 Ranking = job offer

 - Only rank candidates that you would hire; ranking a student is considered a job offer.
 If uninterested in a candidate, do not rank that student.

 - If you are uncertain about the funding of a position, do not submit rankings.

 - Before the match, please do not make job offers, and avoid discussing rankings with students.